KOSASIH/allora-offchain-node/README.md

 Note: when an account sequence mismatch is detected, the node will attempt to set the expected sequence number and retry the transaction before broadcasting.
 Note: the node will check if the actor is whitelisted on worker setup and before submitting a payload.

-#### Retries
+#### Retries and Delays

 - `accounSequenceRetryDelay`: For the "account sequence mismatch" error.
 - `retryDelay`: For all other errors that need retry delays.
+- `launchRoutineDelay`: The start of the routine performs many chain interactions.
+This often triggers "429 Too Many Requests" error.
+This delay is used to avoid this error, and is set to 10 seconds by default.

 ### Smart Window Detection

 The node will automatically detect the submission window length for each topic on each actor type.
 This can be configured by the following settings in the config.json:

 * `blockDurationEstimated`: Estimated network block time in seconds.
 Minimum is 1.
 * `windowCorrectionFactor`: Correction factor to fine-tune the submission window length.
 Higher values optimize the number of calls for window checking.
 Minimum is 0.5.